 Sometimes, birds will peck at the ripening fruit.
 Pest netting is an effective control measure.

 Harvest fruit just before it turns completely ripe.
+Pick the fruit when it is still hard.
+Then, it is easier to handle and store.
 Apricots are ready to pick when they have lost their green color and just begun to soften.
 Also, they separate easily from the branch.
-The fruit will still be hard, making it easier to handle and store.

 Once it is picked, it will soften and ripen quickly.
 Store fruit in a cool, dry place, out of sunlight.